I shall pass through this world but once. Any good

 I belong to my local group of BHA Celebrants, and we meet regularly to give each other advice and maintain the quality of what we do.
 Once a year, I attend the Association’s Celebrant Conference, a source of ongoing training and mutual support.

 As I feel very strongly that the ideas and opinions of my clients should shape the ceremony I always meet with them beforehand to discuss in detail how to achieve the desired tone so that together we can then tailor the words, the music and the course of the proceedings to suit their wishes.

 I welcome feedback after every ceremony as this always helps me when working with future clients.

 In preparing funerals, I find it very satisfying to create a unique ceremony for each family which, by reflecting the personality of the departed person and the overall mood, I hope contributes to sustaining family and friends and brings meaning to the event.

-In preparing Weddings, Partnerships and Namings, once again, it’s the unique personalities and wishes of the people concerned which will shape how the final ceremony is carried out, based on meticulous and supportive planning.
+In preparing Weddings and Namings, once again, it’s the unique personalities and wishes of the people concerned which will shape how the final ceremony is carried out, based on meticulous and supportive planning.